9 Essential Tools for Homeowners

 2. Pliers

-A pliers is primarily used for gripping objects.
-It provides extra leverage for bending metal, gripping and turning small objects, and loosening or tightening fatners.
+A pair of pliers is primarily used for gripping objects.
+It provides extra leverage for bending metal, gripping and turning small objects, and loosening or tightening fasteners.

 Start by investing in a good quality combination pliers.
 But I would also consider investing in a set that includes needle-nose pliers, slip-joint pliers, and locking pliers for maximum versatility.
 That way, you can reach different items and maximize this tool’s capabilities.